 Giles was bought up in a farming Christian family in Bedfordshire.
 He enjoyed his childhood playing with tractors and enjoying numerous sports.
 These pursuits could have become the main things in his life but, in his late teen years, God bought him to a realisation of his need to know God.
 Since then, he has been seeking to serve Jesus and His church.
-Giles is married to Lauren and they have 4 young boys and a daughter.
-They have moved from Brighton to join the leadership at Hope Church.
+Giles is married to Lauren and they have 4 boys and a daughter.
+They have moved from Brighton to join the leadership at Hope Church in 2016.

 Stuart was brought up as a devout Catholic and always had an interest in spiritual matters but did not appreciate the need to have a relationship with Jesus Christ.
 While studying at Southampton University, he was encouraged to read John’s Gospel and soon realised that he must be ‘born again’ by the Spirit of God.
 He put his trust in Jesus Christ, his death and resurrection for forgiveness and everlasting life.
 He is keen to see Hope Church become effective in reaching a world that needs to understand the Good News about Jesus.
 Stuart is a retired Medical Physicist and is married to Jennifer, a retired primary school teacher.
 They have two married daughters and six grandchildren.